joetelila/joetelila_/content/event/GDG_Adama/index.md

 event: Wowchemy Conference
 event_url: https://example.org

-location: Wowchemy HQ
+location: Adama, Ethiopia.
 address:
-  street: 450 Serra Mall
+  street: Kebele 06
-  city: Stanford
+  city: Adama
-  region: CA
+  region: OR
   postcode: '94305'
-  country: United States
+  country: Ethiopia

-summary: An example talk using Wowchemy's Markdown slides feature.
-abstract: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam."
+summary: I spoke on how to use MLKit, a machine Learning SDK by Google and how to create a custom model using TensorFlow Lite.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2030-06-01T13:00:00Z"
+date: "2019-11-20"
-date_end: "2030-06-01T15:00:00Z"
+#date_end: "2030-06-01T15:00:00Z" November 30, 2019
 all_day: false

 # Schedule page publish date (NOT talk date).